stat4701/2014/_posts/2014-04-26-stephens-project-review.md

 - For SQL geeks, SQL view -> RODBC is clean workflow.
 - Beware of the *family* parameter in *glm()*.
 - When too many points, aggregate with ddply.
-- factor-ize numerical values with sapply
+- Factor-ize numerical values with sapply
 </section>
 </section>